Civil Beat Law Center for the Public Interest, Inc. v. City & County of Honolulu

 The Council’s pattern and practice of improper agenda amendments to circumvent public testimony on controversial topics was documented in an October 7, 2019 community voice in Honolulu Civil Beat by Natalie Iwasa.

 The Law Center seeks a declaration that the Council violated the Sunshine Law and limits on the Council improperly amending future agendas.
-Civil No. 19-1-1695-10 / 1CCV-19-2070.
+No. 1CCV-19-2070.
 The case is assigned to Judge Lisa W. Cataldo.
 On April 2, 2020, Judge Cataldo granted the Law Center’s motion for an order finding that the Council violated the Sunshine Law.
+On September 24, the Law Center moved for the imposition of remedies for the violation.
+Judge Cataldo will hear the remedy motion on October 27.